chrisveness/koa-sample-web-app-api-mysql/README.md

 The main admin/app.js sets up the database connection, handlebars templating, passport authentication, 404/500 handling, etc.

-The app is then divided into modules (members, teams in this case), each with a handler/controller and a set of templates.
+I’ve divided the app into  routes, matching handlers/controllers, and a set of templates.
 The handlers have one function for each method/route, and either render a view, redirect (e.g. after POST), or throw an error.

 ### API